Is Green Bay going 13-3 ... or 9-7?

 What about, say, the Dolphins?
 Are they an 11-5 AFC East division winner ... or destined to toil in the sub-.500 range?

 With the all-important third week of the preseason in the rearview, I've been assigned to find ceilings and floors for all 32 teams.
 This means answering two questions.
 First, what will each team's record be if everything goes right?
 Like, if Carson Palmer throws over 30 touchdown passes, how many wins will Bruce Arians' group accumulate?
 On the flip side, what will the floor be if Jeremy Hill slumps in Cincy, or Darren McFadden is more Walk than Run DMC in Big D?

-Below, you'll find both scenarios -- and how each would come to pass -- for every NFC team, with the AFC squads grouped under the tab to the right.
+Below, you'll find both scenarios -- and how each would come to pass -- for every AFC team, with the NFC squads grouped under the tab to the left.